smikhalevski/doubter/README.md

 # Cookbook

-Tasty recipes from the chef!
+Tasty recipes from the chef.

 ## Rename object keys